vooku/rejfpank-visuals/README.md

 - Create light emiting objects via fog
 - Generate random points and draw tham as triangle strip
 - change directional light on beat
-- King Midas: White (yellow) over everything, aplha slowly fading
-- trailing lego bricks in fifo
+- trailing objects in fifo

 ## Known Issues
 - When connecting to AKAI MPX16, WinMM throws the "not enough memory" error.
 The MPX16 MIDI implementation sucks pretty hard though and in the end I won't be using it anyway.